-- a) for shared namespaces shall be unique; and - b) for private namespaces are not required to be unique.
+- a) for shared namespaces shall be unique within the NVM subsystem; and - b) for private namespaces are not required to be unique within the NVM subsystem.

 The Identify command (refer to section 5.17) may be used to determine the active NSIDs for a controller and the allocated NSIDs in the NVM subsystem.